-- 1. Determine the aspect ratio of your screen, 16:9 or 4:3? - Refer to the table and find the closest match to your screen size in the left columns labelled "Screen Dimensions".
+- 1. Determine the aspect ratio of your screen, 16:9 or 4:3? - 2.
+Refer to the table and find the closest match to your screen size in the left columns labelled "Screen dimensions".
 Using this value, look across this row to the right to find the corresponding average distance from screen value in the column labelled "Average".
 This is the projection distance. - 3.
-Decide the exact height of your projector according to the position of your screen and the adjustable vertical lens shift range.
+Decide the exact position of your projector according to the position of your screen and the adjustable lens shift range.

-For example, if you are using an 120-inch, 4:3-aspect-ratio screen, please refer to "4:3 (standard) ratio screen dimension table".
-The average projection distance is 495 cm.
+For example, if you are using a 120-inch, 4:3-aspect-ratio screen, please refer to "The screen aspect ratio is 4:3 and the projected picture is 16:9".
+The average projection distance is 668 cm.